jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Gordon Moore, co-founder of Intel, 1973.

-"_Hard people created easy times.
-Easy times create easy people.
-Easy people create hard times._"

-Tim Kennedy, US Army Ranger

 ## Note to the reader

-I inserted YouTube, Vimeo, and GIF videos throughout this book.
-They communicate ideas quickly and efficiently, so why not.
-I mainly used them because I wanted to showcase how relevant this book is.
-On the internet today, many regular people are working to improve middle-class life.
-They and their audience are collaborating— but they don't have a philosophy to unite them yet or attract followers.
-I want to give them that.
+I used YouTube, Vimeo, and GIF videos throughout this book.
+They communicate ideas quickly so why not.
+I especially used them because I wanted to showcase how relevant this book is.
+On the internet today, many regular people are working hard to improve middle-class life.
+With every honest product review, step-by-step instruction video, science lesson, these creators and their audiences are showing us how powerful mass collaboration is.
+I want to give them a new philosophy.
+One that helps them realize how historical they are.
 Of course, all credit for the videos goes to the creators.

 # Introduction